uw-psych/hyakvnc/README.md

    Alternatively, for PuTTY users, navigate to `PuTTY Configuration->Connection->SSH->Tunnels`, then set:
    - source port to `AAAA`
    - destination to `127.0.0.1:BBBB`
+   Alternatively, for PuTTY users, navigate to `PuTTY Configuration->Connection->SSH->Tunnels`, then set:
+   - source port to `AAAA`
+   - destination to `127.0.0.1:BBBB`

+   Press `Add`, then connect to Klone as normal.
+Keep this window open as it maintains a connection to the VNC session running on Klone.
    Press `Add`, then connect to Klone as normal.
 Keep this window open as it maintains a connection to the VNC session running on Klone.